 During the last 5 years in Gloucestershire there have been 293 collisions resulting in 412 casualties and of these 111 were killed or seriously injured.
-These are the reasons why the Road Safety Partnership are working tirelessly to make this campaign as effective as possible.
+These are the reasons why the Road Safety Team are working tirelessly to make this campaign as effective as possible.

-The Road Safety Partnership is seeking everyone’s help with this brand new road safety campaign.
+The Road Safety Team is seeking everyone’s help with this brand new road safety campaign.
 Its aim is to change people’s attitudes about mobile phones and driving through a blend of engagement, education and police enforcement.

 We all know how beautiful our County is, blessed with glorious countryside and rural roads for us to use both for work and leisure.
 Tragically, more people are killed on our rural roads than on the urban ones.In the last 3 years, 87 people were killed on Gloucestershire’s roads.
 Nearly three quarters (63) of those people were in a collision on one of our rural roads.